therootcompany/greenlock.js/README.md

 ```

 Right now this uses [`letsencrypt-python`](https://github.com/Daplie/node-letsencrypt-python),
-but it's built to be able to use a pure javasript version (in progress).
+but it's built to be able to use a node-only javasript version (in progress).

 ```bash
 # install the python client (takes 2 minutes normally, 20 on a rasberry pi)